kiran-daware/kSipP/README.md

 ## ❓ Frequently Asked Questions

 ### What is kSipP?
 kSipP is a **web-based GUI for [SIPp](https://github.com/SIPp/sipp)**, designed to simplify SIP and VoIP testing.
-It eliminates the need for complex command-line configurations and provides a more accessible interface for VOIP SIP testers.
+Its primary goal is to simplify complex SIP and VoIP testing by providing an accessible and intuitive platform, eliminating the need for extensive command-line expertise.

 ### Who should use kSipP?
 Anyone involved in SIP testing — including VoIP testers, telecom engineers — will benefit from kSipP's user-friendly approach to running and managing SIPp scenarios.